dlin-me/saasu/README.md

 #### Hidden rules

 There could be be many undocumentated rules due to the complexity of accounting and the api software itself.

 For example, when searching contacts, inactive contacts will never return, i.e. not searchable.

+Another example for deleting an InventoryItem.
+If you find yourself not being able to delete an InventoryItem, you might need to first delete any related InventoryTransfer, InventoryAdjustment and ComboItem in order before you can successfully delete an InventoryItem.
+Because there's is a chain of dependency from InventoryAdjustment to InventoryItem.